poudelmohit/poudelmohit/README.md

 **01/08/2023 - Present**

-► isolation of DNA sequences and amplification of specific gene regions using molecular biology techniques
+► Isolation of DNA sequences and amplification of specific gene regions using molecular biology techniques

 ► Working with Next-Generation-Sequencing (NGS) library preparation and becoming proficient in both dry and wetlab workflows